freesky-edward/blogclub/tech/post/2017-09-23-Running-the-kubernetes-on-OpenStack-step-by-step.md

 +-------------------+----------------------------------------------------+

 ```
-###  5 Creating a Nova instance for running the single node kubernetes
+###  5 Creating a Nova instance for running the single node Kubernetes
-This instance needs more than 4GB of memory for compiling the source code of the kubernetes.
+This instance needs more than 4GB of memory for compiling the source code of the Kubernetes.

 Create the flavor for the instance:
 ```bash